 Outcomes and progression can be found in science books, and English books, displays and photographs.
 Children are encouraged to review their success criteria at the end of the lesson with the support of their teacher.
-Opportunities are taken by some year groups to complete formative assessments but these are done alongside teacher assessments from in class work and observations, with children being assessed nationally in Year 2 and 6.
+Children are assessed nationally in Year 2 and 6.
 Children also have opportunities to reflect on their progression in their learning journey at the end and beginning of a topic.

 Our children thoroughly enjoy the teaching and learning of Science!